Three's Company

-Three's Company is an American sitcom television series that aired for eight seasons on ABC from March 15, 1977, to September 18, 1984.
-It is based on the British sitcom Man About the House.
+Three's Company is an American television sitcom that aired for eight seasons on ABC from March 15, 1977, to September 18, 1984.
+Developed by Don Nicholl, Michael Ross and Bernie West, it is based on the British sitcom Man About the House created by Brian Cooke and Johnnie Mortimer.

-The story revolves around three single roommates: Janet Wood (Joyce DeWitt), Chrissy Snow (Suzanne Somers) and Jack Tripper (John Ritter), who all platonically live together in a Santa Monica, California, apartment complex owned by Stanley Roper (Norman Fell) and Helen Roper (Audra Lindley).
-After Fell and Lindley left the series in 1979 for their own sitcom, Don Knotts joined the cast as the roommates' new building manager, Ralph Furley.
-Following Somers's departure in late 1980, Jenilee Harrison joined the cast as Chrissy's first cousin Cindy Snow, who was soon replaced by Priscilla Barnes as Terri Alden.
+The story revolves around three single roommates: Jack Tripper, Janet Wood, and Chrissy Snow, who all platonically live together in a Santa Monica, California, apartment complex owned by Stanley and Helen Roper.
 The show, a farce, chronicles the escapades and hijinks of the trio's constant misunderstandings, social lives, and financial struggles.
-A top 10 hit from 1977 to 1983, the series has remained popular in syndication and through DVD releases.
+A top-10 hit from 1977 to 1983, the series has remained popular in syndication and through DVD releases.
 The show also spawned similar spin-offs to those that Man About the House had: The Ropers and Three's a Crowd, based upon George and Mildred and Robin's Nest, respectively.

 Synopsis

-Florist Janet Wood and secretary Chrissy Snow live in Santa Monica, sharing a multi-bedroom apartment with their roommate Eleanor.
-When Eleanor decides to move out, culinary school student Jack Tripper crashes her going-away party at the apartment and is found by Janet and Chrissy the next morning, passed out in the bathtub.
-Needing someone to cover Eleanor's share of the rent, the women offer to let Jack move in with them and he quickly accepts so that he can have a place to stay other than the local YMCA.
+Florist Janet Wood (Joyce DeWitt) and secretary Chrissy Snow (Suzanne Somers) live in Santa Monica, California sharing a two-bedroom, one-bathroom apartment with their roommate Eleanor Garvey (Marianne Black).
+When Eleanor marries and moves out, culinary student Jack Tripper (John Ritter) crashes her going-away party at the apartment.
+He's found the next morning by Janet and Chrissy passed out in the bathtub.
+Needing someone to cover Eleanor's share of the rent, the women offer Jack the second bedroom.
+He quickly accepts so that he can have a place to live other than the local YMCA.
+Jack's attracted to Chrissy, but all three agree to live platonically.

-However, overbearing landlord Stanley Roper refuses to allow unmarried men and women to live together in his apartment.
+However, overbearing landlord Stanley Roper (Norman Fell) refuses to allow unmarried men and women to live together in his building.
 He allows Jack to move in only after Janet tells him that Jack is homosexual.
-Although Stanley's wife Helen quickly figures out that Jack is straight, she trusts him with the girls and keeps the secret from Stanley, who tolerates Jack but mocks him.
-Frequently siding with the three roommates instead of her husband, Helen's bond with them grows through the couple's departure, leading into the spin-off The Ropers.
+Stanley's wife, Helen (Audra Lindley), quickly figures out that Jack is actually straight, but she trusts him with the girls and promises to keep their secret from Stanley.
+Helen's bond with the three roommates grows throughout the series until the couple's departure, leading into the spin-off, The Ropers.

-Jack continues the charade when new building manager Ralph Furley takes over the apartment complex because Mr. Furley insists that his hard-nosed brother Bart (the building's new owner) would also never tolerate such living situations.
-Jack eventually meets a love interest, Vicky Bradford, which leads into Three's a Crowd.
+In 1979, Ralph Furley (Don Knotts) joins the cast as the roommates' new building manager.
+Early in season 5, with Chrissy away on an extended visit with her parents from which she would ultimately never return, Cindy Snow (Jenilee Harrison), Chrissy's first cousin, moves into the apartment.
+Cindy gets on-campus housing at UCLA in the first episode of season 6 and thereafter becomes a recurring character.
+Cindy is replaced in the apartment by Terri Alden (Priscilla Barnes), a nurse who had treated Jack for a severe cut in the emergency room the day Cindy moved out.